 Manufacturing - Cannabis.
 A process where cannabis is transformed into a product (such as food, medicine, oil, clothing, textile, etc.), and the production, preparation, propagation, or compounding of cannabis or cannabis products, directly or indirectly.
-See above definition under Cannabis, Cannabis Manufacturing.

 Manufacturing/Processing - Heavy.
 A facility accommodating manufacturing processes that involve and/or produce basic metals, building materials, chemicals, fabricated metals, paper products, machinery, textiles, and/or transportation equipment, where the intensity and/or scale of operations may cause significant impacts on surrounding land uses or the community.
-Also includes Level 2 Cannabis Manufacturing cannabis manufacturing and processing facilities with similar operational characteristics to the examples below.
+Also includes cannabis manufacturing and processing facilities with similar operational characteristics to the examples below.
 Examples of heavy manufacturing uses include the following: